masakhane-io/masakhane-mt/README.md

 ## Progress

+- See our pre-print to be published at Findings of EMNLP 2020 [here](https://arxiv.org/pdf/2010.02353.pdf)
 - Look at our submitted machine translation benchmarks [here](https://github.com/masakhane-io/masakhane/blob/master/language_pairs.md)!
 Can't see your language?
 Please submit a benchmark!
 - Check out our [paper](https://arxiv.org/pdf/2003.11529) to be published at AfricaNLP Workshop @ ICLR 2020
 - Check out papers written by our participants [here](https://github.com/masakhane-io/masakhane-community/blob/master/publications.md)